 \section{Introduction}

 Let $H$ be a connected semisimple Lie group without compact factors.
 Let $U$ be the unipotent radical of an absolutely proper parabolic subgroup $P$ of $H$, where absolutely proper means the projection of $P$ to each simple factor of $H$ is not surjective.
 Let $A$ be a maximal connected $\Ad$-diagonalizable subgroup of $P$, i.e.~the image of $A$ under the adjoint representation is diagonal under some basis of the Lie algebra of $H$ and $A$ is maximal among all connected subgroups of $P$ with this property.
-In this paper we define the concept of expanding cone (denoted by $A_U^+$) in $A$ associated to $U$ and prove some dynamical results for its translation of $U$-slice (a piece of $U$-orbit) on finite volume homogeneous space $G/\Gamma$ where $G$ is a Lie group containing $H$ and $\Gamma $ is a lattice (discrete subgroup of $G$ with finite covolume).
+In this paper we define the concept of the expanding cone (denoted by $A_U^+$) in $A$ associated to $U$ and prove some dynamical results for its translations of a $U$-slice (a piece of a $U$-orbit) on finite volume homogeneous spaces $G/\Gamma$ where $G$ is a Lie group containing $H$ and $\Gamma $ is a lattice (a discrete subgroup of $G$ with finite covolume).

 The expanding cone is a generalization of the following example (see \S\ref{sec;cone verify} for the proof) which is often used in homogeneous dynamics due to its close connection to metric number theory, see e.g. ~\cite{klw04}\cite{km98}\cite{kw08}\cite{s09}\cite{s10}. \begin{ex} Let $m, n$ be positive integers.